-The prioress and abbot must always remember what they are and remember what they are called, aware that more will be expected of one to whom more has been entrusted.
+The abbot must always remember what they are and remember what they are called, aware that more will be expected of one to whom more has been entrusted.
 They must know what a difficult and demanding burden they have undertaken: directing souls and serving a variety of temperaments, coaxing, reproving, and encouraging them as appropriate.
-They must so accommodate and adapt themselves to each one’s character and intelligence that they will not only keep the flock from dwindling, but rejoice in the increase of a good flock.
+They must so accommodate and adapt themselves to each one’s character and intelligence that they will not only keep the flock entrusted to their care from dwindling, but will rejoice in the increase of a good flock.

-Amongst all that Meditatio House is, it cannot be forgotten that it is a community for the discovery and expression of gift.
-This is done in an atmosphere of hospitality and practicality, where a balance between discovery and expression has the best chance of being maintained.
+In the rule, the discovery and expression of gift is done in an atmosphere of hospitality and practicality, where a balance between discovery and expression has the best chance of being maintained.
 As we live and pray together some develop a love for cooking, others for writing; some for guiding, others for gardening; one for coordinating, another for administration, another for music – and so on.
 And who says there need be just the one gift per person?
 What is given is consistent with temperament and ability.

 What is common for us all is the unfolding of the gift of meditation in our lives.
 Not only does shared silence reduce the occurrence of competition and jealousy, meditation also teaches us to attend to the heart: that space within where gift is revealed.